-- Talk to your local authority about how best to support them to map the support needs of people who need housing so the right options can be identified. - Discuss applications with the local authority and identify where you have any suitable properties or spaces that may meet applicants' needs (location, safety, support offer (high, medium, low), type of property, size, adaptations).
+- Talk to your local authority about how best to support them to map the support needs of people who need housing so the right options can be identified. - Discuss applications with the local authority and identify where you have any suitable properties or spaces that may meet applicants' needs (location, safety, support offer of high, medium or low, type of property, size, adaptations).
 Ideally, any accommodation you provide will be ready for people to move in to, with appropriate furnishings and white goods. - Work with the local authority to secure funding for support.
-You may need to make the case for additional funding to provide more supported units than usual or convert general needs properties into supported properties, including additional funding for drug, alcohol and mental health services. - Work flexibly to provide homes to a new or existing Housing First project.
-If you are also providing support, work with the local authority to determine how to expand your provision.
+You may need to make the case for additional funding to provide more supported units than usual or convert general needs properties into supported properties, including additional funding for drug, alcohol and mental health services. - If you provide Housing First, offer this to the local authority for people with the most complex needs.